 There are popular first-choice medicines for each type of epilepsy.
 However, if one medicine does not suit, another may be better.

-A low dose is usually started.
+A low dose of epilepsy medication is usually started.
 The aim is to control seizures at the lowest dose possible.
 If you have further seizures, the dose is usually increased.
 There is a maximum dose allowed for each medicine.
 In about 7 in 10 cases, one medicine can control all, or most, seizures.
 Medicines may come as tablets, soluble tablets, capsules or liquids to suit all ages.

-What if seizures still occur?
+What if seizures still occur after taking epilepsy medication?

 In about 3 in 10 cases, seizures are not controlled despite taking one medicine.
 This may be because the dosage or timing of the medication needs re-assessing.
 A common reason why seizures continue to occur is because medication is not taken correctly.
 If in doubt, your doctor or pharmacist can offer advice.